 Rule 2.
 Practice and Procedure

-Except as otherwise provided in these rules, the Local Rules of Practice for the Superior Court in Maricopa County (“Local Rules”), and the Arizona Rules of Civil Procedure, with the exception of Arizona Rule of Civil Procedure 42.1, which provides for a change of judge as a matter of right, govern all Arizona Tax Court proceedings.
+Except as otherwise provided in these rules, the Local Rules of Practice for the Superior Court in Maricopa County (“Local Rules”) and the Arizona Rules of Civil Procedure, with the exception of Arizona Rule of Civil Procedure 42.1, which provides for a change of judge as a matter of right, govern all Arizona Tax Court proceedings.

 Rule 3.
-Tax Court Clerk
+Court Clerk

-The Tax Court Clerk should be a County deputy superior court clerk.
+The Tax Court Clerk should be a county deputy superior court clerk.

 Rule 4.
 Case Numbering

-The Tax Court Clerk must assign a number to every case filed with the Court.
-Cases filed in the Tax Court, except cases filed under the Small Claims Procedure, are numbered with the alphabetical prefix, “TX”.
-Cases filed under the Small Claims p are numbered with the alphabetical prefix, “ST”, and may be referred to as Small Tax Claims.
+The Tax Court Clerk must assign a number to every case filed with the Tax Court.
+Cases filed in the Tax Court, except cases filed as Small Claims Procedures under A.R.S. § 12-172, must be numbered with the alphabetical prefix “TX”.
+Cases filed as Small Claims Procedures must be numbered with the alphabetical prefix “ST” and may be referred to as Small Tax Claims.
 Otherwise, all Tax Court cases must be numbered as prescribed by the Clerk of the Superior Court in Maricopa County.

 Rule 5.
 Filing